2020 Liberation Seder, London - Cancelled due to Corona Virus

 Our Guest Speaker

-We are pleased to annouce that the Jewish Liberation Theology's very own Rabbi Lucia Pizarro will lead this year's Seder in London.
+We are pleased to announce that the Jewish Liberation Theology Institute's very own Rabbi Lucia Pizarro and Kohenet SandraLaya Ruch will co-lead this year's Seder in London.

 About Rabbi Lucia Pizarro